sparkflows/sparkflows-docs/docs/user-guide/data-preparation/math.rst

 Math Functions Multiple
 ----------------------------------------

-Below is a sample workflow which contains ``Math Functions Multiple`` processor in Fire Insights.
-It demonstrates usage of ``Math Functions Multiple`` node to compute values using selected Math function.
+Below is a sample workflow that contains ``Math Functions Multiple`` processor in Fire Insights.
+It demonstrates the usage of ``Math Functions Multiple`` node to compute values using selected Math function.

-It does following processing of data:
+It does the following processing of data:

-*	Reads incoming Dataset.
+*	Reads incoming dataset.
 *	Computes values by application of selected Math function on incoming columns using ``Math Functions Multiple`` node.
-*	Prints output dataset with new columns computed using math functions.
+*	Prints output dataset with new columns computed by using math functions.

 .. figure:: ../../_assets/user-guide/data-preparation/math/mathfuncmul-workflow.png
    :alt: math_userguide
    :width: 90%

-**Incoming dataset**
+**Incoming Dataset**

 .. figure:: ../../_assets/user-guide/data-preparation/math/mathfuncmul-incoming-dataset.png
    :alt: math_userguide
    :width: 90%

-**Math Functions Multiple Node configuration**
+**Math Functions Multiple Node Configuration**

 *	``Math Functions Multiple`` node is configured as below.
-*	Input of this node are the incoming dataset.
+*	Input of this node are the incoming datasets.
 *	Incoming Column on which math function needs to be applied to compute new value is to be selected in ``Columns`` list.
 *	Function that needs to be applied on incoming column to compute new value is to be selected in ``Function`` list.
 *	``Replace Existing Cols`` needs to be selected as true if new column is to replace existing incoming column in the output.
 *	Scale that needs to be applied while using math function is to be entered in ``Scale`` box.
 In this example ``Tax_Amt`` value is to be raised by a Power of 2 hence scale is entered as 2.
 In another calculation ``List_Price`` value is to be rounded to 1 decimal place hence Scale is selected as 1.
 *	A new ``Variables List`` row needs to be added for each additional computation.
-*	Output of this node would display dataset with new columns computed using math functions.
+*	Output of this node would display dataset with new columns computed by using math functions.

 .. figure:: ../../_assets/user-guide/data-preparation/math/mathfuncmul-config.png
    :alt: math_userguide